-- Copy of the certified death certificate - Copy of Social Security card(s) for the beneficiary(ies) - Certified copy of the legal court document confirming the name of minor children's tutor, if applicable. - Federal tax identification number, if the refund is payable to the estate, and: - a certified copy of the document by which the succession representative was appointed; - or affidavit of small succession prepared by the heir's own attorney; - or Judgment of Possession; - or Application for Payment to Surviving Spouse/Children (Form 13E) if there is a surviving spouse or children of majority age.
+- Copy of the certified death certificate - Copy of Social Security card(s) for the beneficiary(ies) - Certified copy of the legal court document confirming the name of minor children's tutor, if applicable, or copy of the minor child's birth certificate certifying full name of parent still living - Federal tax identification number, if the refund is payable to the estate\, and: - a certified copy of the document by which the succession representative was appointed; - or affidavit of small succession prepared by the heir's own attorney; - or Judgment of Possession; - or Application for Payment to Surviving Spouse/Children (Form 13E) if there is a surviving spouse or children of majority age.

-REMEMBER: The tutor of a minor child under age 18 is required to sign all forms on behalf of the child for survivor benefits or beneficiary payments.
+REMEMBER: The surviving parent or tutor of a minor child under age 18 is required to sign all forms on behalf of the child for survivor benefits or beneficiary payments.